-Configuration Example 2: Basic Hands-Free System Step 1 of 3: Recording The first step for testing hands-free communication systems according to Recommendation ITU-T P.1100 is recording real driving noises.
+Configuration Example 2: Basic Hands-Free System Step 1 of 3: Recording The first step for testing hands-free communication systems according to Recommendation ITU-T P.1120 is recording real driving noises.

 In this scenario, a basic hands-free system with one microphone is the device under test.
 Driving noise is recorded with two measurement microphones which are positioned next to the integrated microphone.
 The microphones connect to the mobile hardware platform SQuadriga III.
 SQuadriga III records and stores the signals from the microphones.
 The recording is started conveniently by RF signals from the remote control RX X.1-V2.
 The remote control is fixed to the steering wheel to allow operation of SQuadriga III without diverting the driver from traffic.
 Step 2 of 3: Equalization After the mobile recording session, the configuration changes to stationary.
 Four loudspeakers and a subwoofer are set up in the vehicle for background noise playback with a suitable system, in this case 3PASS flex.

-HMS II.6^{2,3} replaces the driver - not yet interconnected, just as a physical standin for the driver.
+HMS II.7^{2,3} replaces the driver - not yet interconnected, just as a physical stand-in for the driver.
 It recreates the acoustic situation that was present during the recording.
-The equalization of 3PASS flex includes SQuadriga III and the two ICP[®] microphones from the recording configuration.
+The equalization of 3PASS flex includes SQuadriga III and the two ICP® microphones from the recording configuration.

-Step 3 of 3: Measurements Once 3PASS flex is equalized, HMS II.6^{2,3} connects to labCORE for operation of artificial ear and artificial mouth.
+Step 3 of 3: Measurements Once 3PASS flex is equalized, HMS II.7^{2,3} connects to labCORE for operation of artificial ear and artificial mouth.
 A second PC runs ACQUA and connects to labCORE.
 ACQUA controls labCORE, provides and analyses incoming signals. labCORE distributes the signals via its interfaces.
-The playback of background noises is synchronized with playback from HMS II.6^{2,3}.
-The hands-free system of this vehicle uses Bluetooth for communication. labCORE connects directly to the DUT via coreBT2.
+The playback of background noises is synchronized with playback from HMS II.7^{2,3}.
+The hands-free system of this vehicle is connected to a radio tester.
+For its part, the radio tester connects to labCORE.